Skip to Content

 Student Employment

-• Notify the Financial Aid Office of any changes in your family financial circumstances.
+• Notify the Financial Aid Office of any changes in your family’s financial circumstances.

 • Notify the Financial Aid Office of any changes in your enrollment status.

-Before you may begin to work a work-study job on or off campus, the Financial Aid Office must hire you on the University's WebHire System.
-The Financial Aid Office will inform you of your begin date after all forms are processed and approved for hire.
+Before you can begin to work at your on- or off-campus Federal Work Study job, the Financial Aid Office must add you to the university’s WebHire System.
+The Financial Aid Office will tell you your start date after all your forms are processed and approved for hire.
 Usually, a student will be able to begin on a Monday after being approved, and an electronic time sheet is created.

-Once you are hired, the forms listed below need to be completed before you can begin working.
+Once you are hired, you will need to complete the forms listed below before you can begin working.
 These forms are located within the Financial Aid Office of the campus you are attending.

 • W-4